Accessibility Options

 Hands On Therapy / Technology / Exercise / Home Therapy / TeleRehab

 At PhysioFunction, we take a holistic and evidence-based approach to upper limb rehabilitation.
-Our neurological physiotherapists assess the entire movement chain, from the trunk and shoulder down to the fingers and thumb.
+Our neurological physiotherapists or occupational therapist assess the entire movement chain, from the trunk and shoulder down to the fingers and thumb.

 Using the Rehabilitation Triad (hands-on therapy, exercise, and technology), we offer individualised, goal-driven treatment plans that help each client progress based on their needs, ability, and recovery potential.